-Any person who is registered to vote or is qualified to register to vote in the State of California may circulate a petition to place an initiative Charter Amendment on the San Francisco ballot.
-(CAEC §§ 102, 9261) Each section of a petition must include a declaration that the circulator is qualified to vote or registered to vote in California.
+Any person who is qualified to register to vote in the State of California may circulate a petition to place an initiative ordinance or declaration of policy on the San Francisco ballot.
+(CAEC § 102)

+Each section of a petition must include a declaration that the circulator is qualified to vote or register to vote as a voter in California.